Exploring Relations among Fairness Notions in Discrete Fair Division: Fairness Notions

-\Cref{defn:efx} looks different from the original definition of EFX given by \cite{caragiannis2019unreasonable}, and also differs from \EFXZero, an alternative definition of EFX studied by many papers \cite{plaut2020almost,chaudhury2021little,chaudhury2024efx}.
-However, we show that \cref{defn:efx} is equivalent to the original definition of EFX when valuations are submodular, and equivalent to \EFXZero{} when marginals are (strictly) positive or negative.
-Moreover, in \cref{sec:notions:efx}, we explain why \cref{defn:efx} makes sense and why it is better than \EFXZero{} and the original definition of EFX.
+\Cref{defn:efx} looks different from the original definition by \citet{caragiannis2019unreasonable}, and also differs from \EFXZero, an alternative definition of EFX studied by many papers \citep{plaut2020almost,chaudhury2021little,chaudhury2024efx}.
+However, we show in \extCref{sec:notions:efx} that \cref{defn:efx} is equivalent to the original definition of EFX for submodular valuations over goods and submodular valuations over chores, and equivalent to \EFXZero{} when marginals are (strictly) positive or negative.
+Thus, \cref{defn:efx} is a generalization of known definitions.
+In \extCref{sec:notions:efx}, we give more details on our motivation for defining EFX this way.